A Compendious Review of Majorization-Based Resource Theories: Quantum Information and Quantum Thermodynamics: Nonequilibrium Quantum Thermodynamics

 In this equation, \(\varrho_{B|\beta}\) represents the thermal equilibrium state of an ancillary system \(B\), given by \(e^{-\beta \hat{H}_B}/\mathcal{Z}_{B|\beta}\), where \(\hat{H}_B\) is the Hamiltonian of system \(B\) and \(\mathcal{Z}_{B|\beta}\) is the corresponding partition function.
 The unitary operation \(U\) acts on the joint system and preserves the total energy, i.e., \([\hat{H}_{tot}, U] = 0\) where \(\hat{H}_{tot} = \hat{H} \otimes \mathbb{1}_B + \mathbb{1} \otimes \hat{H}_B\).
 The process explained in Eq.~\eqref{Eq::TOs} can be broken down into three steps.
 Initially, an agent connects the main system with an ancillary system \(B\) that is in thermal equilibrium at temperature \(T\).
 This enables the exchange of heat between the two systems while keeping the total entropy and total energy unchanged.
 Subsequently, the agent traces outs an arbitrary subsystem \(A\) from the entire setup.

 There are alternative approaches to RT of athermality, such as thermal processes~\cite{2015_PRL_CohinRTD, 2015_NatCommun_qCohinTD, 2015_PRX_KK_ThermalCoherence, 2018_NatureComm_qMajor} that can be defined by two key properties.
 Firstly, the Gibbs state at temperature \(T\) should remain unchanged under operations that do not require any work, i.e., \(\mathcal{T}(\varrho_{S|\beta}) = \varrho_{S|\beta}\).
 Secondly, the creation of any quantum coherence in the energy basis cannot occur without cost, which is analogous to having symmetry under time translations, i.e., \(\mathcal{T}(e^{- i \hat{H}_S t} \rho_S \, e^{i \hat{H}_S t}) = e^{- i \hat{H}_S t} \, \mathcal{T}(\rho_S) \, e^{i \hat{H}_S t}\).
-It is still an open question whether the set of states achievable through thermal processes coincides with the set of states achievable by TOs~\cite{2015_NJP_GibbsPrervingMapsVsTOs, 2018_Quantum_eTOs}.
+The question of whether the set of states achievable through thermal processes aligns with the set of states achievable by TOs remains an intriguing open question~\cite{2015_NJP_GibbsPrervingMapsVsTOs, 2018_Quantum_eTOs}.
+A recent study~\cite{2023_arXiv_KK_TOandTP} has shed light on this matter, revealing that energy-incoherent states achievable by TOs can be closely approximated through memory-assisted Markovian thermal processes, provided a sufficiently large memory is available.
+This framework presents a promising avenue for advancing our understanding of the role played by memory in diverse thermodynamic scenarios.

 If both the initial and target states lack energetic coherence, we can determine the feasibility of transforming the state \(\rho\) into \(\sigma\) through the utilization of a TO.
 Let us assume that \(\rho = \sum_j p_j \ket{j}\bra{j}\) and \(\sigma = \sum_j q_j \ket{j}\bra{j}\), where \(\{E^S_j, \ket{j}\}\) forms the eigenspectrum of \(\hat{H}_S\).
 In the presence of a TO at inverse temperature \(\beta\), which converts \(\rho\) into \(\sigma\), there should be a relationship between the probability distributions \(\vec{p}\) and \(\vec{q}\) given by \(G^{\mathcal{T}} \vec{p} = \vec{q}\), where \(G^{\mathcal{T}}\) represents a Gibbs-stochastic matrix, a stochastic map that preserves the Boltzmann distribution \(\vec{\gamma}_{S|\beta}\).